Our verdict

 The Guide 16 sports two types of rubber on its outsole: a softer blown rubber on the forefoot which aids in providing swift transitions, and a firmer carbon rubber from the midfoot back for some added stability.

-We measured the outsole rubber and found that it's particularly hard.
-At 92.0, it's 14% firmer than most running shoes we have tested.
+We measured the outsole rubber with a durometer and found that it was particularly hard.
+At 92.0 HC, it's 14% firmer than most running shoes we have tested.

-Though it’s relatively smooth, runners shared that the outsole offered enough traction even on groomed trails, wet smooth surfaces, and slick pavements.
+We definitely felt that this rubber offered great traction even on groomed trails, wet smooth surfaces, and slick pavements.

 Lean, mean stability machine

-Testers were pleasantly surprised that the Guide 16 only weighed 269g for a men’s US9.
-It’s significantly lighter than most stability shoes (299g on average) and weighs just about the same as most neutral runners (266g).
+We were pleasantly surprised that the Guide 16 only weighed 9.7 oz (275g) for a men’s US 9.
+It’s significantly lighter than most stability shoes (10.3 oz/291g on average).

 It's best to take a light with you